esguerra/q6/readme.md

 --------------

 We are starting to document the code using doxygen and FORD.
-Obviously you will need to install doxygen and or FORD (ver.
+You will need to install doxygen and or FORD (ver.
 6.0.0) first in order to generate the documentation.

 To generate the doxygen documentation do: